joti-prime/wisp-admin-api-documentation/README.md

 - export { default as DomainsService } from './domains';
 - export { default as UsersService } from './users';

-# Getting API Key
-You can get your API Key in your profile and then Security Controls -> https://{your.panel.com}/account/security Remember to have administrator permissions!

 # AnnouncementsService API Documentation